 The Secretary shall cause written notice of special meetings to be delivered personally, by facsimile, e-mail or by the U.S. Postal Service at least twenty-four hours before the time of such meeting as specified in the notice to each member and to each local newspaper of general circulation which has on file with the governing body a written request to be notified of such special meeting or of all special meetings.
 Each local radio or television station that has on file with the governing body a written request to be notified of such special meeting or of any special meetings shall also be notified.
 The call and notice shall specify the time and place of the special meeting and the business to be transacted.
 Such written notice may be dispensed with to any Planning Commission member who has on file with the Secretary a written waiver of notice of all special meetings or who, prior to or at the time of any special meeting, files a written notice may also be dispensed with as to any member who is actually in attendance at any special meeting.

-Typically at least one (1) week prior to the date of the next scheduled meeting, the Secretary will prepare and distribute all agendas, minutes and staff reports, and will forward all other relevant information, to members of the Planning Commission regarding its business.
+Typically, at least one (1) week prior to the date of the next scheduled meeting, the Secretary will prepare and distribute all agendas, minutes and staff reports, and will forward all other relevant information, to members of the Planning Commission regarding its business.
 The Secretary will also post and/or make agendas, staff reports and other applicable information available to the public in a timely manner and as provided by law.

 The Secretary will prepare the Recommendations, Conclusions, and Findings of the Commission for signature by the Planning Commission, forward the Planning Commission's record and recommendations, Conclusions and Findings to the Board of County Commissioners, and notify the Planning Commission of actions by the Board of County Commissioners in response thereto.